 On Thursday, the U-M Regents will be asked to approve a new name for the center -- the Rogel Cancer Center -- in honor of the Rogels’ many years of giving and service.
 The Rogels have committed a total of $150 million to the Cancer Center during the university’s Victors for Michigan campaign, including $40 million that was previously announced.
 With this gift, the Rogels become the second largest individual donors to the University of Michigan.

 The couple has a personal motivation to invest in cancer research.
 Richard Rogel, a U-M alum, lost his father to pancreatic cancer.
 He hopes new research underway at U-M will result in earlier diagnosis and better treatments for this and other types of cancer.
 Both of Susan Rogel’s parents died of cancer long ago.
-Her 50-year-old daughter, Ilene, died five years ago from an aggressive form of lung cancer.
+Her 50-year-old daughter, Ilene, died in 2012 from an aggressive form of lung cancer.
 With few treatments available to help Ilene, “it made us want to do more to help with the fight against cancer,” says Richard Rogel.
 “It’s as simple as that.”

 “The problems we face in health care today are phenomenally complex.
 We need different minds looking at the same problem in different ways,” he said.
 He believes U-M is the best place to invest in teams who will generate breakthrough solutions.